khalid586/ATM-bank-using-oop-python/README.md

             - User will be able to check balance

 - [Custom Datatype]()
-    - Custom datatype which will include the following features
+    - We will create a custom datatype named **fraction** which will have the following functionalities
         - [Addition]()
         - [Substraction]()
         - [Multiplication]()